Categories

 • Origin: China

-This fish is one of the most interesting, exotic, and sadly underrated fish in the freshwater aquarium scene!
-Chinese High-Fin Banded Sharks are named for their markings, not for their actual status as a shark; actually, sometimes they are called “Chinese Sailfin Suckers,” or “Topsail Suckers,” instead.
+This fish is one of the most interesting, exotic, and sadly, underrated fish in the freshwater aquarium scene!
+Chinese High-Fin Banded Sharks are named for their markings, not for their actual status as a shark.
+Actually, sometimes they are called “Chinese Sailfin Suckers” or “Topsail Suckers” instead.

 They can become quite large, living up to 15 years old.
 They are very peaceful and mild in temperament, which makes them great for koi tank mates.
 Actually, the way a Chinese High-Fin Banded Shark looks before growing old is remarkable.

 As juveniles, this fish is absolutely beautiful.
-They do not seem like they can get much bigger than a few inches (although they do) and they are usually starkly white and black striped.
+They do not seem like they can get much bigger than a few inches (although they do) and they are usually stark white and black striped.
 When they get older, the stripes almost completely disappear and are replaced with a solid color.
 Though they change in appearance, their temperament stays peaceful.

 Pros of keeping with Fish Name: